Ancient Vessels

 USS ARIZONA model

-USS Arizona was the second and last of the Pennsylvania-class of "super-dreadnought" battleships.
-During WWI, Arizona was not deployed with the Grand Fleet in England because she was too technological advanced and burned oil.
+USS Arizona was the last of the Pennsylvania-class of "super-dreadnought" battleships.
+During WWI, USS Arizona was not deployed with the Grand Fleet in England because she was too technological advanced and burned oil.
 Since England had an oil shortage, only coal-burning battleships were deployed with the Royal Navy.

 A week after the armistice of November 11, 1918, the USS Arizona, as the newest and most powerful American dreadnought, served as part of the honor escort convoying the President of the United States Woodrow Wilson to the Paris Peace Conference.